hemanth2004/doomsday-protocol/suggestions.md

 # Suggestions of content to download

 - Wikipedia English (with some tool to browse it)
 - LLMs of different sizes
+- Lightweight offline LLM inference tool
 - Books on
   1. Survival
   2. Biology and Medicine